CIRED-NAVIGATE Summer School

 Please note that mandatory documents are to be uploaded as a single .pdf file containing the documents in the same order.

-The NAVIGATE-CIRED Summer School will take place at CIRED headquarters from the 6th to the 10th of July, 2020.
+The NAVIGATE-CIRED Summer School will take place at CIRED headquarters.

 All the information about the accommodation will be available soon.